 -

 It has teeth.
-But I think what's really important is that AT and T here is doing things that are right for the customers, that are putting commitment and dollars and cents behind it for customers without any regulatory pressure, right?
+But I think what's really important is that AT&T here is doing things that are right for the customers, that are putting commitment and dollars and cents behind it for customers without any regulatory pressure, right?
 When you look at the change in FCC, a Democratic FCC like under Rosenwald, I don't know if they have the imagination to come up with something like that, but I wouldn't put it beyond that.
-A Republican administration and a Chairman Carr would never require a carrier to do something that AT and T is doing here voluntarily, and because it's the right thing for their customers.
+A Republican administration and a Chairman Carr would never require a carrier to do something that AT&T is doing here voluntarily, and because it's the right thing for their customers.
 I think that's

 -

 Well, that's I think an important question, like why are they doing this now?
 Why did Charter do this?
-Why is AT and T doing this?
+Why is AT&T doing this?
 What is the benefit from the carrier side here?

 -